 ISL has allowed many volunteers to see the world with eyes of compassion and solidarity and to discover or confirm their true calling.
 For me, ISL has done the same.
 I am so grateful.— Sonia Hernandez, PhD, International Director

 We hear regularly from patients and local government and health officials about the positive impact ISL teams make in our partner communities.
-We also hear regularly from ISL alumni inspired to further their educations and become volunteers in their own communities— Diannah Fields-Brown, US Director
+We also hear regularly from ISL alumni inspired to further their educations and become volunteers in their own communities— Diannah Fields-Brown, Operations Director

 Their stories leave us humbled.
 It is an honor and a privilege to serve those in need and to enable present and future leaders and professionals to become global citizens.